UPDATED: The BEST Family Holiday Destinations in SE Asia

 Where are the best family holiday destinations Vietnam has to offer?
 These are our suggestions:

 Ho Chi Minh City

 Mary of Move To Vietnam

 Ho Chi Minh City or also known as Saigon is one of the hottest destinations in Southeast Asia not only for young travellers but for a family with kids too.
-The businesses that are focused on tourism focused on bringing great activities that family tourists can enjoy especially with their kids.
+This is a fantastic place for a family holiday in Vietnam!
+The businesses that are focused on tourism focus on bringing great activities that family tourists can enjoy especially with their kids.
 Activities that are cultural and fun at the same time.
 Here are three things that you must do in Ho Chi Minh City during your visit with your kids:

 Traditional Vietnamese Water Puppet Show